-TouroCOM's Intensive Board Prep Program scheduled in June of Third Year, is intended to enhance board scores.
-The program is open to all third year TouroCOM students for both Harlem and Middletown with no student cost.
-The program is REQUIRED for the following groups of students from both Harlem & Middletown campuses:
+TouroCOM's Intensive Board Prep Program scheduled in June of Third Year (Block 13), is intended to help enhance board scores.
+The program is open to all third-year TouroCOM students with no student cost.
+The program is REQUIRED for students from all TouroCOM campuses for the following groups: